vizcayal/bess_optimization/README.md

     start_date / end_date: start date for the optimization (MM/DD/YYYY)

     e.g 'python optimizer.py --case test1 --power_capacity 50 --energy_capacity 150 --start_date 03/01/2023 --end_date 04/01/2023'

+## Output

+1. Files in the output folder have the hourly optimization results for Bess Generation, Charge, regulation up/downs and state of charge.
+3. After running the main script optimizer.py, the with information about the Total profit and total cycles will be printed in the screen

+e.g
+SUMMARY SCHEDULE OPERATION:
+Total Profit: 1271703.2
+Total Cycles: 25.1

 ## How to test

 1. For performing tests in the tests folder, execute the command: 'python -m pytest'